awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

 sudo tail -f /var/log/squid/access.log
 ```

-## Run a Package Manager and Other Tools in a Proxy Server<a name="use-proxy-server-tools"></a>
+## Run a package manager and other tools in a proxy server<a name="use-proxy-server-tools"></a>

- To execute a tool, such as a package manager, in a proxy server:
+**To execute a tool, such as a package manager, in a proxy server**

-1. Whitelist the tool in your proxy server by adding statements to your `squid.conf` file\.
+1. Add the tool to the allow list in your proxy server by adding statements to your `squid.conf` file\.

 1. Add a line to your buildspec file that points to the private endpoint of your proxy server\.

  The following examples demonstrate how to do this for `apt-get`, `curl`, and `maven`\.
-If you use a different tool, use the same concepts by whitelisting it in the `squid.conf` file and adding a command to your buildspec file to make CodeBuild aware of your proxy server's endpoint\.
+If you use a different tool, the same principles apply\.
+Add it to an allow list in the `squid.conf` file and add a command to your buildspec file to make CodeBuild aware of your proxy server's endpoint\.

-**Run `apt-get` in a Proxy Server**
+**To run `apt-get` in a proxy server**

-1. Add the following statements to your `squid.conf` file to whitelist `apt-get` in your proxy server\.
+1. Add the following statements to your `squid.conf` file to add `apt-get` to an allow list in your proxy server\.
 The first three lines allow `apt-get` to execute in the build environment\.

    ```
    acl allowed_sites dstdomain ppa.launchpad.net # Required for apt-get to execute in the build environment